 Reg Varney came from a variety background.
 Bob Grant and Stephen Lewis both honed their talents at Joan Littlewood's famous theatre workshop, Doris Hare had been treading the boards since she was a baby, Anna Karen learnt from comics at the Panama Club, and Michael Robbins came from the cloak of being a classically trained actor.
 Somehow, this melting pot produced something rather special and, despite being nearly half a century old, On The Buses can issue the viewer something much warmer and stronger than much comedy on our screens today.
 You can almost sense the experience of the cast by watching it.
 Many scenes seem adlibbed, but it still works because the cast know enough about their profession to pull it off.

 But I'm not alone in my enthusiasm.
 This is where On The Buses is set aside from other comedies of the era, it still has an astonishing following.
-There are many fan sites present on the web, the oldest is in its eleventh year, and the largest has over 1,500 members.
-There are yearly fan meetings, On The Buses is still repeated on television almost daily, each time with many thousands of viewers, and the third newly packaged complete DVD collection is about to be issued.
+There are many fan sites present on the web, and the largest has over 1,500 members.
+There are yearly fan meetings, On The Buses is still repeated on television almost daily, each time with many thousands of viewers, and the third newly packaged complete DVD collection has been issued.

 Overall, On The Buses maintains what it was always meant to be: a comedy.
 And one of the very best ones at that.